faljse/iodub/lib/Arduino_FreeRTOS/readme.md

 * `WDTO_1S`
 * `WDTO_2S`

-Note that Timer resolution is affected by integer math division and the time slice selected.
+Note that Timer resolution (or granularity) is affected by integer math division and the time slice selected.
 Trying to measure 50ms, using a 120ms time slice for example, won't work.

+The Arduino `delay()` function has been redefined to automatically use the FreeRTOS `vTaskDelay()` function when the delay required is one Tick or longer, by setting `configUSE_PORT_DELAY` to `1`, so that simple Arduino example sketches and tutorials work as expected.
+If you would like to measure a short millisecond delay of less than one Tick, then preferably use [`millis()`](https://www.arduino.cc/reference/en/language/functions/time/millis/) (or with greater granularity use [`micros()`](https://www.arduino.cc/reference/en/language/functions/time/micros/)) to achieve this outcome (for example see [BlinkWithoutDelay](https://docs.arduino.cc/built-in-examples/digital/BlinkWithoutDelay)).
+However, when the delay requested is less than one Tick then the original Arduino `delay()` function will be automatically selected.

+The 8-bit AVR Timer0 has been added as an option for the experienced user.
+Please examine the source code to figure out how to use it.
+Reconfiguring Timer0 for FreeRTOS will break Arduino `millis()` and `micros()` though, as these functions rely on Timer0.

-Stack for the `loop()` function has been set at 192 bytes.
+Stack for the `loop()` function has been set at 192 Bytes.
 This can be configured by adjusting the `configMINIMAL_STACK_SIZE` parameter.
 If you have stack overflow issues, just increase it.
 Users should prefer to allocate larger structures, arrays, or buffers using `pvPortMalloc()`, rather than defining them locally on the stack.
+Ideally you should not use `loop()` for your sketches, and then the stack size can be reduced down to 85 Bytes, saving some valuable memory.

 Memory for the heap is allocated by the normal `malloc()` function, wrapped by `pvPortMalloc()`.
 This option has been selected because it is automatically adjusted to use the capabilities of each device.
-Other heap allocation schemes are supported by FreeRTOS, and they can used with additional configuration.
+Other heap allocation schemes are supported by FreeRTOS, and they can used with some additional configuration.

 ## Upgrading